khalid-hussain/shaheen/chap8.md

 we can give you a verbal message tomorrow."

 The Jew said, "I don't feel any danger in taking a written reply back.
-On my way from Granada I was searched at several checkposts but despite that they could not find this letter."
+On my way from Granada I was searched at several check posts but despite that, they could not find this letter."

-Ferdinand said, "You seem to be a clever man but where had you hidden this letter during the checking?"
+Ferdinand said, "You seem to be a clever man but where had you hidden this letter during the checks?"

 The Jew replied, "Abu Dawood had stitched this letter inside my shoe."

-"Very well then, meet us tomorrow".
-Saying this Ferdinand ordered a soldier to take the Jew to the Royal Guest House.
+"Very well then, meet us tomorrow."
+Saying this, Ferdinand ordered a soldier to take the Jew to the Royal Guest House.

 Once the emissary left, Ferdinand carefully read the letter again and after pondering, got up and went to the Queen's chamber.